Mohammad-416/ChatSvet/README.md

     Websocket Channels: Chatsvet integrates Websocket Channels to enable real-time, bidirectional communication between the server and clients, making live chat interactions fast and efficient.

     Other Libraries: Chatsvet incorporates various other libraries to enhance functionality, security, and user experience.
-These include but are not limited to [mention other relevant libraries].
+These include but are not limited to pillow, cookies, posgres.

 This Project is Live on https://chatsvet.onrender.com